ibm-watson-embedded-business-assistant/eba-example-agents/docs/articles/NLUBestPractices.md

 ### Correct semantics

 Every agent loaded into an environment is invoked in an effort to provide understanding of natural language for its particular domain.
 In other words, each agent will provide a set of annotations to introduce conceptual knowledge into the system.
 Consequently, developers should be careful to introduce conceptual knowledge that actually makes sense, i.e. conveys the correct semantics.
-Considers the two NL patterns and their directives to the system:
+Consider this NL pattern and its directive to the system:

 * `when was this order [delivered](example:DeliveryDate)`